spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

 The GraphQL data connector can be configured by providing the following `params`:

 - `auth_token`: The authentication token to use to connect to the GraphQL server.
 Uses bearer authentication.
 E.g. `auth_token: github_pat_...`
 - `auth_token_key`: The secret key containing the authentication token to use to connect to the GraphQL server.
-Can be used instead of `auto_token`.
+Can be used instead of `auth_token`.
 E.g. `auth_token_key: github_token`
 - `auth_user`: The username to use for basic auth.
 E.g. `auth_user: my_user`
 - `auth_user_key`: The secret key containing the user to use for basic auth.
 Can be used instead of `auth_user`.
 E.g. `auth_user_key: my_secret_user`